aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - Hardware tests are now collapsed.
 - Some description of tests have been updated to be more precise.
 - Sorting of the test results is now done per device as opposed to per category.
+- All tests will be skipped for a device flagged as undeployed using the host level variable [`is_deployed: false`](https://avd.sh/en/stable/roles/eos_designs/docs/input-variables.html#flagging-a-device-as-not-deployed).
+Additionally, all tests excluding BGP will now consider the undeployed devices and skip tests accordingly.
+  - *To follow progress on BGP tests, please refer to issue [#3183](https://github.com/aristanetworks/ansible-avd/issues/3183) on GitHub.*
 - BGP tests will only run if `service_routing_protocols_model` is set to `multi-agent` in the structured configuration file.

 !!! note